Voxelum/minecraft-launcher-core-node/README.md

 Recommend to use the latest electron, so you don't need to setup babel with webpack 4.

 ## Getting Started

+> Please respect the typescript interface and jsdoc in type definition if the markdown document is outdated.
+Contact the developer if you find the document outdated or mismatched!

 Go [Getting Started](/USAGE.md) page.